-In 1954, Sigma Kappa became the first sorority to recognize the need for continued comprehensive work on the study of aging and the needs of the elderly population; responding to an increasingly critical problem facing older Americans, Sigma Kappa added an emphasis on Alzheimer’s disease to its gerontology program in 1984.
+In 1954, Sigma Kappa became the first sorority to recognize the need for continued comprehensive work on the study of aging and the needs of the elderly population after adopting gerontology as its second national philanthropy; and in 1984, in response to an increasingly critical problem facing older Americans, an emphasis on Alzheimer’s disease was added.

 Walk to End Alzheimer’s is more than a walk; it’s the nation’s largest event to raise awareness and funds for Alzheimer’s care, support and research.
 It is an inspiring experience that calls participants to unite in a movement to reclaim the future for millions.
 Participants will learn about Alzheimer’s disease and how to get involved with this critical cause, from advocacy opportunities, the latest in Alzheimer’s research and clinical trials and support programs and services.